Rescuing double robustness: safe estimation under complete misspecification: Problem setup and review of double robustness

 The first term is the sample average of a fixed function, and so Central Limit Theorem applies.
 The second term is an empirical process, and under the mild condition on the $\mathbbmss{L}_2$-convergence of influence functions above it can be shown to be $o_\mathbbmss{P}(n^{-1/2})$, e.g.~by Lemma 2 in \citet{kennedy2020sharp}.
 The third term, known as \textit{remainder} term, can be directly evaluated, and equals the product of the estimation errors of the two nuisance models:

-where the last inequality holds by Cauchy-Schwarz.
+where, defining for a random variable $Z$ the norm operator $\norm{Z} = \sqrt{\EE{Z^2}}$, the last inequality holds by Cauchy-Schwarz.
 This property, often called \textit{rate} double robustness, \textit{strong} double robustness, or \textit{product bias}, is highly advantageous when one model is easy to estimate well (e.g., at a parametric rate) while the other is not \citep{wager2024causal}.
 However, this same structure becomes a critical liability under complete model misspecification.
 When both nuisance functions are incorrect, their errors no longer cancel.
 Instead, they can compound through this product term, causing the error of the \texttt{DR} estimator to be even larger than that of the simpler \texttt{OR} or \texttt{IPW} estimators.
 We term this failure mode \textit{double fragility}.